MuESSLi

 Reasons behind this project

 With decarbonation a must, oil shall let electricity and hydrogen become the two future energy carriers.
 If not stemming from hydrocarbons, hydrogen is intended to be generated by electrolysis, thanks to RES generated power surpluses.
-Hydrogen and electricity can be alternatives in end-uses or in distributions systems.
+Hydrogen and electricity can be alternatives in end-uses or as intermediaries.

-The emergence of such an integrated H2/E system will involve, integrate and/or transform all other present energy carriers (e.g. methane) and/or networks (heat, cold, transportation…), at local, regional and global level, in order to be efficient and swiftly implemented.
-Hydrogen is however actually only the keystone in an already ongoing cross-sector coupling.
+The emergence of such an integrated system will involve, integrate and/or transform all other present energy carriers (e.g. methane) and/or networks at local, regional and global level.
+Hydrogen is however actually only the keystone in an already ongoing sector coupling (electricity, gases, heat, industry, transportation etc.).

-2. Invent the smart-linking method, enabling scalable cross-sectoral simulations, demonstrating it with power/gas/hydrogen for operation simulators and investment scenario assessment (starting with a simplified network modelling).
+• Invent smart-linking methods, demonstrating it with power/gas/hydrogen for operation simulation and investment scenario assessment (starting with a simplified network modelling).

-3. Expand smart-linking to cross-sectorial investment optimisation if appropriate, or at least investigate and highlight key-issues in cross-sectorial investments.
+• Expand smart-linking to cross-sector investment optimisation if appropriate, or at least investigate and highlight key-issues.

 + beyond research works: